CampbellCrowley/p04-MazeGame/README.md

   2) Via `getch()` with `nocbreak` and `echo` set, for inputting user typed strings in this case for typing a filename.

 ### [CampbellLib.cc](/include/CampbellLib/CampbellLib.cc) lines [79-83](/include/CampbellLib/CampbellLib.cc#L79-L83)
-Input is received using `getline()` in cconjunction with `cin` to ensure the whole line is inputted and no trailing characters are left to create unwanted behaviour in the future.
+Input is received using `getline()` in conjunction with `cin` to ensure the whole line is inputted and no trailing characters are left to create unwanted behaviour in the future.

 ## Control Flow
 ### [Game.cpp](/include/Game.cpp) lines [71-87](/include/Game.cpp#L71-L87)